 If sessionAttributes.decrypt is SET in a session in a command, and the first parameter of the command is a sized buffer, then that parameter is encrypted using the encryption parameters of the session.
 If sessionAttributes.encrypt is SET in a session of a command, and the first parameter of the response is a sized buffer, then the TPM will encrypt that parameter using the encryption parameters of the session.
-The encrypt attribute may only be SET in one session that is used in a command and the decrypt attribute may only be SET in one session per command.
-The attributes may be SET in different sessions or in the same session.
+The encrypt attribute can only be SET in one session that is used in a command and the decrypt attribute can only be SET in one session.
+The attributes can be SET in different sessions or in the same session.